-Red Blanchard was a popular West Coast radio DJ in the mid-’50s, known for his show’s mix of hipster jive-talk, comedy sketches and novelty song playlists.
-His show inspired singer Jimmy Drake send Blanchard a bunch of songs in the same tradition.
+Red Blanchard was a popular West Coast radio DJ in the mid-’50s, known for his mix of hipster jive-talk, comedy sketches, and novelty song playlists.
+His show inspired singer Jimmy Drake to send Blanchard a bunch of songs written in the same tradition.
 Blanchard liked what he heard and collaborated with Drake (working as Nervous Norvus).
-Zorch! compiles 23 songs the pair recorded together and separately, over the next few years.
-I like a good novelty song once in a while but 23 songs of daffy hipster jive isn’t my idea of a good time.
-I can take the duo’s unique combination of jive lyrics, whacked-out sound-effects and hillbilly music for a few songs – “Transfusion” and “Ape Call” are damn good – but the joke gets tired quickly.
+Zorch! compiles 23 songs the pair recorded together and apart over the next few years.
+I can take the duo’s unique combination of jive lyrics, whacked-out sound-effects and hillbilly music for a few songs – “Transfusion” and “Ape Call” are both damn good – but the joke gets tired over twenty-three songs.
 The first half of the album works, but the back half – a messy conglomeration of songs the pair recorded solo and covers of “Transfusion” by The Four Jokers and Scatman Crothers – is pretty unlistenable.